MattDrennan/GreenworksMap/README.md

 **How to setup project:**

 This project currently relies on two API keys.
 The first is [ArcGIS](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/api-keys/) and the second is [OpenCharge](https://community.openchargemap.org/t/api-keys-are-now-required/161).
+In addition, it is necessary to create three files: cred.js, Cred.java, and DatabaseConstants.java.
+The steps for creating these files are below.

 1. Create a database named “ecomap.”
 1. Run “ecomap.sql” on the database.